 (B) admit or deny the allegations asserted against it by an opposing party.

 (2) Denials—Responding to the Substance.
 A denial must fairly respond to the substance of the allegation.
+A denial does not fairly respond to the substance of an allegation if it answers an allegation by:

+(A) stating that “the document speaks for itself”;

+(B) stating that the answering party “denies any allegations inconsistent with the language of a document”; or

+(C) answering an allegation by claiming that it states a legal conclusion.

 (3) General and Specific Denials.
 A party who intends in good faith to deny all the allegations of a pleading—including the jurisdictional grounds—may do so by a general denial subject to the obligations provided in Rule 11(a).
 A party who does not intend to deny all the allegations must either specifically deny designated allegations or generally deny all except those specifically admitted.

 (4) Denying Part of an Allegation.
 A party who intends in good faith to deny only part of an allegation must admit the part that is true and deny the rest.

 (5) Lacking Knowledge or Information.
 A party who lacks knowledge or information sufficient to form a belief about the truth of an allegation must so state, and the statement has the effect of a denial.
+A party thus cannot deny an allegation “on information and belief.”
+Instead, it must either admit or deny an allegation if it has information sufficient to form a belief, or must instead state that it has insufficient information to form a belief about the truth of an allegation.

 (6) Effect of Failing to Deny.
 An allegation—other than one relating to the amount of damages—is admitted if a responsive pleading is required and the allegation is not denied.
 If a responsive pleading is not required, an allegation is considered denied or avoided.

-(c) Affirmative Defenses.
+(d) Affirmative Defenses.

 (1) Generally.
 In responding to a pleading, a party must affirmatively state any avoidance or affirmative defense, including: